0rps/aca_spec/README.md

 But the real world is not so simple.
 SSP which are not listed in this file may send `BidRequests` too.
 It could be fraud or some SSPs are forgotten to be added to this file.

-**Let's assume that in this case revenue of impressions/click is decreased.**
+**If SSP does not have any connection with Publisher domain then `impression_revenue` is reduced to zero**

 To make correct calculations you should check `ads.txt` for that publisher and check if the SSP id is there.

-`ads.txt` will be served at a separate server and will be updated periodically.
-You should check it periodically too (`cron task`).
+`ads.txt` will be served at a separate server.

 The content of the file will have the following format:
 ```